 Measure Each Influencer’s Contribution

 If you’re using an influencer platform like NeoReach or Grin, this should be easy — but still, many marketers overlook individual performances, instead only measuring the success of the campaign as a whole.
 Not all influencers bring the same level of engagement, impressions, or sales to a campaign.
-This is why it’s extremely important as you are assessing your campaign’s goal you select influencers align with the overall strategy.
+This is why it’s extremely important that as you are assessing your campaign’s goal, you select influencers that align with the overall strategy.

 A successful campaign is certainly the goal, and if there were a few underperforming posts along the way don’t let that deter your success.
 Social media is changing daily and even the best campaigns can suffer from the platform updates and changing algorithms.
 But as you’re progressing through a campaign, you can identify what posts and what types of influencers aren’t getting the metrics you want, and avoid them for the remainder of your campaign.